 that it’s often better to get nutrients as part of a complex mix

-in foods, rather than as single, isolated compounds in pill form.
+from foods rather than as single isolated compounds in pill form.

 Researchers at Harvard University found that men who eat at least

 10 servings a week of tomato-based foods sharply reduce their risk

 of prostate cancer.
 Lycopene is most easily absorbed from cooked